By using this site, you agree to the Privacy Policy and Terms of Use.

 SHARE

-Amazon Basics for $16 (set of 4): This four-pack of cubes with sturdy-mesh windows and ripstop-like fabric was comparable in quality to brands four times the price.
-However, Bagsmart’s cubes were the same price and even sturdier, so they just edged these out for the top budget slot.
+Amazon Essentials for $14 (set of 4): This four-pack of cubes with sturdy-mesh windows and ripstop-like fabric was comparable in quality to brands four times the price.
+However, Bagsmart’s cubes, which come in a set of six, only cost about 50 cents more per cube, have compression, and are significantly sturdier, so I think they’re the better buy.

-Away the Insider Packing Cubes for $45 (set of 4): I like that these come in 10 trendy colors, many of which match Away’s luggage.
+Away the Insider Packing Cubes for $48 (set of 4): I like that these come in 10 trendy colors, many of which match Away’s luggage.
 However, after testing over 20 different brands and types at various price points, these cubes just didn’t stand out.
-The material was very thin and was indistinguishable from those of some of the cheaper Amazon brands, and the zippers were small.
+The material was very thin and indistinguishable from some of the cheaper Amazon brands, and the zippers were very small.

 Other Travel Accessories We Like

-Calpak Luka Zippered Passport Wallet for $35: Whether you’re traveling internationally or just neglected to update your driver’s license before the US Real ID deadline (guilty), a passport wallet is a must.
-This stylish, puffy number from Calpak holds not only your passport, but cash, cards, and even your phone in a pocket on the front.
-The only down side is that it is quite large, about the size of a contemporary paperback book, and it doesn’t have a handle or loop, so it is awkward to carry if you don’t have a purse large enough to accommodate it.
+Calpak Luka Zippered Passport Wallet for $39: Whether you’re traveling internationally or just neglected to update your driver’s license before the US Real ID deadline (guilty), a passport wallet is a must.
+This stylish, puffy number from Calpak holds not only your passport but also cash, cards, and even your phone in a front pocket.
+The only downside is that it is quite large, about the size of a contemporary paperback book (7.5 x 5.5 inches), and it doesn’t have a handle or loop, so it is awkward to carry if you don’t have a purse large enough to accommodate it.

-Gorilla Grip Luggage Straps for $15 (set of 4): If you tend to travel with your hard-sided checked bag while it’s expanded, you might have noticed the somewhat alarming lack of structure.
+Gorilla Grip Luggage Straps for $16 (set of 4): If you tend to travel with your hard-sided checked bag while it’s expanded, you might have noticed a somewhat alarming lack of structure.
 Both hard sides contain their own strapped-down loads, flopping around while connected only by a thin fabric zipper.
 I rely on these straps to hold my precariously packed suitcase together when it’s being launched off the scale onto the conveyor belt or thrown around on the tarmac.
-And as a bonus, the bright color (the company has nine to choose from) makes your bag easy to spot on the baggage claim carousel.
+And as a bonus, the bright colors (the company has nine to choose from) make your bag easy to spot on the baggage claim carousel.

-Kusshi Travel Jewelry Organizer for $49 (medium): I don’t know how I lived so long just throwing jewelry willy-nilly into a toiletry bag, but I don’t advise this unless you want to spend your first night on vacation untangling necklaces.
-For the ultimate in space-saving organization, you can’t top this hanging model that folds down to be perfectly flat.
-The medium size features three tiers of soft-lined, PVC-fronted zippered pockets for earrings rings, bracelets, watches, and whatever else you might need, plus a nifty necklace holder with loops and snaps.
+Kusshi Travel Jewelry Organizer for $49 (Medium): I don’t know how I lived so long just throwing jewelry willy-nilly into a toiletry bag; I don’t advise this unless you want to spend your first night on vacation untangling necklaces.
+For the ultimate in space-saving organization, you can’t top this hanging pocket bag that folds down to be perfectly flat.
+The medium size features three tiers of soft-lined, PVC-fronted zippered pockets for earrings, rings, bracelets, watches, and whatever else you might need, plus a nifty necklace holder with loops and snaps.
 The large size has the same, but with twice as many sections.
-When closed, it folds up flat about the size of an iPad.
+When closed, it folds up flat to about the size of an iPad.

-I’ve been testing toiletry bags and adjacent accessories for the past seven months, using them daily in my bathroom and taking them on trips every few months.
-For the initial testing round for packing cubes, I inspected each cube or set of cubes for features and materials.
-I tested how smoothly the zippers zipped open and closed, and how easy it was to use any compression feature.
-I packed various cubes with bulky sweatshirts and sweatpants to see how many pieces I could fit in the largest cube.
-Then, at the end of the testing period, I packed a cube from each set in three suitcases and took them on a weeklong cross-country trip, assessing how easy they would be to pack or unpack, or if anything bothered me or my family amid the stress and unpredictability of travel.
+I inspect each cube or set of cubes for features and materials.
+I test how smoothly the zippers zip open and closed, and how easy it is to use any compression feature.
+I pack various cubes with bulky sweatshirts and sweatpants to see how many pieces I can fit in the largest cube, and see how they fit in a carry-on bag, backpack, and full-sized suitcase.
+When I travel, I pack a cube from each set in three suitcases and assess how easy they are to pack or unpack, and note if anything about them bothered my family or me amid the stress and unpredictability of travel.

 Why Not Just Use a Ziplock Bag?